Other Policies, Unit Rules, and Procedures

 Unit rules address needs at the unit level or control issues that affect a subset of the university.
 Colleges, departments, and other units of the university may develop specific implementation mechanisms for operations, administration, or programs within that particular unit.
 Unit rules are developed and approved by the unit and describe a unit’s approach to implementing relevant university policies or university standards.
 Unit rules are applicable only to their home units, or to functions over which that unit has authority, but may involve the implementation of processes that affect the entire university and university community.
 Unit rules may be more restrictive than university policies and standards, but must remain consistent with them and with relevant statutes and regulations.

-Faculty Senate and Academic Policies
+Academic Policies

 The Faculty Senate represents faculty in all academic and administrative units.
 It has legislative responsibility regarding educational standards, curricula, academic regulations, and faculty welfare, and makes recommendations to university administration.
+The Division of Academic Affairs and the Office of the Dean of Students also develop unit-level policies that govern students and employees.

 Procedures